Microfiction Monday Magazine seeks to publish exceptional stories told in 100 words or less each Monday.

 About the Editor

-Gayle Towell is a fiction writer, drummer, and college instructor from Oregon.
-For more information, visit her website at gayletowell.com.
+Gayle Towell is a freelance writer, fiction writer, playwright, drummer, and former college instructor from Oregon.

 About the Assistant Editor